SLLUG/SLLUG.github.io/index.md

 - Firewall Technologies (pf vs iptables vs ???)
 - Network Intrusion and Detection Systems
 - Network Penetration Testing Systems

-Our events typically involve a couple of hours of technical conversation, with small group networking continuing after the formal schedule concludes.
-Come join in!

-If you'd like to reach us to learn more about Linux or Open Source tech, remember that you can [join our mailing lists](https://mail.sllug.ca), join us on freenode IRC @ #sllug, or reach out to the [Sarnia Tech Community](https://www.sarniatech.ca) where we have a #sllug channel on the Slack chatroom.

 #### <a name="2018-03-24" />Mar 24th, 2018 - InstallFest #1